BradHutchings/Mmojo-Server/deploy/200-Windows-WSL/09-Run-Mmojo-Server.md

-## 09. Run Mmojo Server
+## 09. Start, Stop, Choose Model
 ### About this Step
-Now that you have Mmojo Server installed in the `$HOME/Mmojo-Server` directory, you can run it.
+This step has controls for starting Mmojo Server, stopping Mmojo Server, and setting the model.

 ---
-### Launch mmojo-server
+### Start Mmojo Server

 Launch `mmojo-server`:
 ```